ICGC-TCGA-PanCancer/DEWrapperWorkflow/README.md

 ### Note About Workflow Versions

 It's complicated.
-The workflows have versions, the underlying tools have versions, and the Docker images built with the previous two have versions.
+The workflows have versions, the underlying tools have versions, and the Docker images built with these tools and workflows have versions.
 Also this wrapper workflow itself has a version.
 For the purposes of uploads we use this DEWrapper workflow version as the data upload version.
 However keep in mind two things about the EMBL and DKFZ pipeline outputs respectively:

 #### EMBL